Amazon Web Services: Growth (2010–2015)

-Market leadership (2016–present)

-James Hamilton, who leads AWS' compute, data center, and network design, wrote a retrospective article in 2016 to highlight the ten-year history of the online service from 2006 to 2016.
-As an early fan and outspoken proponent of the technology, he joined the AWS engineering team in 2008.
+Since 2016

 In 2016 Q1, revenue was $2.57 billion with net income of $604 million, a 64% increase over 2015 Q1 that resulted in AWS being more profitable than Amazon's North American retail business for the first time.
 Jassy was thereafter promoted to CEO of the division.
 Around the same time, Amazon experienced a 42% rise in stock value as a result of increased earnings, of which AWS contributed 56% to corporate profits.

 AWS had $17.46 billion in annual revenue in 2017.
-By end of 2020, the number had grown to $46 billion.
+By the end of 2020, the number had grown to $46 billion.
 Reflecting the success of AWS, Jassy's annual compensation in 2017 hit nearly $36 million.

-In January 2018, Amazon launched an autoscaling service on AWS.
+In January 2018, Amazon launched a unified autoscaling service on AWS.
+This new service unifies and builds on AWS existing, service-specific, scaling features like EC2 Auto Scaling groups, that was launched in August 2006.

 In November 2018, AWS announced customized ARM cores for use in its servers.
-Also in November 2018, AWS is developing ground stations to communicate with customer's satellites.
+Also in November 2018, AWS created ground stations to communicate with customers' satellites.

 In 2019, AWS reported 37% yearly growth and accounted for 12% of Amazon's revenue (up from 11% in 2018).

 In April 2021, AWS reported 32% yearly growth and accounted for 32% of $41.8 billion cloud market in Q1 2021.

-In January 2022, AWS joined the MACH Alliance as an Enabler member.
+In January 2022, AWS joined the MACH Alliance, a non-profit enterprise technology advocacy group.

-In June 2022, it was reported that in 2019 Capital One had not secured their AWS resources properly, and was subject to a data breach by a former AWS employee, Paige Thompson (It is important to note this was not an issue with AWS security, but rather how Capital One had used AWS).
-The employee was convicted of hacking into the company’s cloud servers to steal customer data and use computer power to mine cryptocurrency.
+In June 2022, it was reported that in 2019 Capital One had not secured their AWS resources properly, and was subject to a data breach by a former AWS employee.
+The employee was convicted of hacking into the company's cloud servers to steal customer data and use computer power to mine cryptocurrency.
 The ex-employee was able to download the personal information of more than 100 million Capital One customers.